Skip to content

 • HQ and country leadership describe the same situation in different language.

-• Talent investment is rising, but the operating story is not changing.
+• Talent investment is rising, and the operating story is ready to move with it.

-The tension lives in leadership behavior, decision rights, stakeholder trust, and the operating rhythm between HQ and the GCC.
+The work lives in leadership behavior, decision rights, stakeholder trust, and the operating rhythm between HQ and the GCC.
 That is the layer we work in.

-• · Delivery success becomes the ceiling, not the floor
+• · Delivery success becomes the floor you build on, not the ceiling

 • · HQ owns the strategic frame; the GCC owns execution